32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 • Muscle Strength: This is tested by determining the hand grip strength using a device called a Dynamometer.
 Squeezing the grip will display the amount of strength in kilograms with the normal being about 28.0-44.0 kg and 15.0-27.0 kg for males and females respectively.

-• Muscle Mass: This is usually the last test conducted, and is most commonly done using dual-energy X-ray absorptiometry (DXA).
+• Muscle Mass: This is usually the last test conducted (expensive), and is most commonly done using dual-energy X-ray absorptiometry (DXA).
 DXA testing is the most accurate at estimating the proportion of lean mass, fat, and bone density.

 Prevention and Treatment of Sarcopenia

 The best way to prevent sarcopenia is having a healthy lifestyle in young and middle adulthood.
-Exercise and physical activity combined with an eating pattern based on whole grains, legumes, vegetables, fruits, nuts and seeds supplemented with meats, poultry, dairy and/or fish allows to reach a lean mass peak.
+Exercise and physical activity combined with an eating pattern based on whole grains, legumes, vegetables, fruits, nuts and seeds supplemented with meats, poultry, dairy and/or fish allows us to reach a high lean mass peak in our 30s.
 When you think about it, sarcopenia prevention is similar to osteoporosis prevention.
 Developing optimal bone density will give you a reserve when bone loss naturally occurs during aging.
-Developing a healthy level of lean body mass and muscular strength will give you a reserve during age-related LBM decline.
+Developing a healthy level of lean body mass and muscular strength will give you a reserve during age-related lean body mass decline.

 Does that mean that nothing can be done if sarcopenia develops with age?
 Here the research is promising.
 Short-term exercise interventions, including resistance training (about 5 months), have been effective in increasing quality of life and independence.
 Dietary interventions such as protein and vitamin D supplementation are researched as well, but with unclear results.